4 Tips for Formulating Your SaaS Company’s Inbound Marketing Budget

 Inbound marketing offers SaaS companies the opportunity to accelerate rapid growth more cost-efficiently.
 The beauty of inbound is that it’s about attracting customers to you by providing valuable information, engaging with customers and prospects, and creating delightful user experiences.
 But inbound is more than just a social media campaign or a smattering of blog posts; it’s a long game that requires strategic investment to be effective.

 With the unique SaaS business model comes a unique set of concerns when creating an inbound marketing budget.
-So how can your SaaS company create an effective inbound budget, get executive buy-in and demonstrate the ROI of inbound activities?
+So how can your SaaS company create an effective inbound budget, get executive buy-in, and demonstrate the ROI of inbound activities?
+A well-structured B2B SaaS marketing budget is essential for allocating funds effectively for various marketing activities such as market research and lead generation.

 Don’t pitch inbound as a cost-cutting method.
 Even though studies show inbound marketing generates leads at 60 percent lower cost than outbound, the goal isn’t to dramatically slash your total marketing budget.
 The goal is to achieve a lower customer acquisition cost (CAC) over time than you could if you stuck to lower-funnel outbound tactics.
 This is especially important for SaaS companies, which typically see a cash-flow trough or negative revenue in their early stages.
 Setting this expectation with stakeholders will help you later when you’re tasked with proving the ROI of your inbound efforts.